-Vermont began building a common accountability and continuous improvement system for Adult Education & Literacy seven years ago.
+Vermont began building a common accountability and continuous improvement system for Adult Education & Literacy eight years ago.
 The first step, a management information system, was designed to provide internet-based individual student records containing inter-relational data on demographics, goals, educational plans, skill assessments, service participation, and outcomes.
 FY06 was the first year that all providers were required to enter data directly into the new system (Data Works) which went online on September 06, 2005.
 In FY07 it became apparent that the available data reports were not universally perceived to be reliable and helpful.
 Also, adjustments to some data fields made longitudinal comparison challenging.
 In the latter part of FY07 an effort was launched to address these issues by first clearly identifying data reporting needs.
-With that information in hand, a library of revised and new reports was established with the intention of full implementation during FY08.
-While full implementation was not achieved, progress continues.
+With that information in hand, a library of revised and new reports was established and progress continues toward full implementation.
 Trust in the reliability of the data system has been enhanced and there is evidence that the use of the data system as a management tool has increased.
 There continues to be a need to increase the number of students who qualify for the federal report.
-In FY08, approximately 28% of students served qualified for inclusion, a decline from the previous year.
-During the reporting year the total population decreased, as did the number qualifying for the federal report.
-Numbers in most EFL categories decreased, the exceptions being ASE High, ESL Low intermediate, and ESL High Intermediate.
-Overall, there was a 10% decrease in the federal report population.
-There has been a decrease of 26% in the number of ESL students who qualify for the federal report.
-Average attendance hours for all students in the report are just over 56.
+In FY09, approximately 32% of students served qualified for inclusion, an improvement from the previous year.
+During the reporting year the total population increased, as did the number qualifying for the federal report.
+Three of the four ABE categories showed increased numbers, the exception being Beginning Literacy.
+The two ASE categories showed decreased numbers.
+Four of the six ESL categories showed decreased numbers, the exceptions being Low Beginning and High Beginning.
+Overall, there was a 4% decrease in the federal report population.
+There has been a decrease of 15% in the number of ESL students who qualify for the federal report.
+Average attendance hours for all students in the report are just over 58, a slight increase.